Course descriptions: please click here

 In-Person

-Special Topics in Museum and Curatorial Studies: Queer Archives
+Special Topics in Museum and Curatorial Studies: Contemporary Feminist Art in Canada

 In-Person

-AH 3692F/MCS 3692F - Special Topics: Collecting Art and Culture: Accessibility and the Senses
+AH 4620F/MCS 4610F - Special Topics: Botanical Visions: Art and the Politics of Plants

 _____________________________________________________________________________________